 There are several sections where he does touch on how this method can work with frequent BG testing, but he doesn’t “coach” non-CGMers through it.
 He points out that this would be difficult in a manageably-sized book, but is certainly something to hope to see more of in the future, perhaps on his Sugar Surfing Facebook page or another one he runs titled, “The Power Within.”
 In the past, he has reached out to people interested in using his method with shots, i.e. surfing without a CGM and other topics of interest to anyone looking to do better and feel good about it.

 Some people might object that Dr. Ponder’s methodology presented here could be considered too labor-intensive.
 The proposition of looking at your CGM almost constantly doesn’t seem odd to me, as I am a big fan of glancing at mine, but someone who is used to maybe checking in on theirs roughly 10 or 20 times a day might find the 40-50 check-ins a day a bit intrusive.

 Certainly checking that often isn’t convenient, but IMHO diabetes is rarely conventient.
 I think it can be successfully managed, and Dr. Ponder’s method shows a path to not just “OK” control but to excellent, repeatable results that can improve the quality and — austensibly — the duration of our lives.

 Thanks for sharing your thoughts , Mike!

-Dr. Ponder's book is available in paperback on Amazon for $29.95, or at the Sugar Surfing site -- where a $9.95 PDF download version is also available (and a discounted $8.95 download for Texas residents).
-You can also download a chapter of his book for free online, and word is that e-book formats and iOS/Android apps are coming later this year.
+Dr. Ponder’s book is available in paperback on Amazon for $29.95, or at the Sugar Surfing site — where a $9.95 PDF download version is also available (and a discounted $8.95 download for Texas residents).
+You can also download a chapter of his book for free online, and word is that e-book formats and iOS/Android apps are coming later in 2015.